Street Photography and Urban Portraits

 40 “The King will reply, ‘I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.’

 Steve Paxton lives with his wife and two children in the Seattle area.
-Steve has been a photographer for nearly 20 years.
+Steve has been a photographer for over 20 years.
 His experience ranges from wedding and portrait work to landscape photography.